ivy-llc/ivy/contributing.md

 ### Important Notes:

-- In order to keep our ToDo lists moving quickly, if your PR is not created within 7 days of creating the issue, then a warning message will appear on the issue.
+- if your PR is not created within 7 days of creating the issue, then a warning message will appear on the issue, we do this in order to keep our ToDo lists moving quickly,
 - Please don't take it personally if your issue or PR gets closed because of this 7-day inactivity time limit.

 - Finally, we limit the maximum number of open and incomplete sub-task issues to three per person.